jjailbird/clarifai_trainer_aihd2017/README.md

 ![Not Smiley](./not_smileys_1/0001.jpg)

-We saved 1 image each from the Positives and Negatives to do a test after training.
+We saved a small set of imagse each from the Positives and Negatives to test after training.

 ## Predictions